 Admire the stunning grounds and view of the Fal Estuary

-The surroundings of Pendennis Castle are well worth walking around, as it has some of the most incredible scenery in the area.
+The grounds of Pendennis Castle are well worth walking around, as they have some of the most incredible scenery in the area.

-You can look at the brilliantly blue estuary with boats bobbing on the water from the vantage point.
+You can look at the brilliantly blue estuary with boats bobbing on the water from many vantage points.
 Also, gaze over the estuary and look for St Mawes Castle, Pendennis’ twin castle which was built around the same time.

 Learn about WWI in the exhibition

 There is a World War One Exhibition at Pendennis, which is well worth checking out.
 It details the human side of World War One, focusing on soldiers who were conscripted into the army – many of who did not come home.
 Some were trained at Pendennis.
-It is thought-provoking and emotional in places and is well worth checking out.
+It is thought-provoking and emotional in places and is well worth a visit.

 Buy a souvenir in the shop